 5. Players JB528 Jump/Break Pool Cue

-Now, Players is a very generous company that they also give us a Lifetime Guarantee against chipping or cracking for their special ferrule.
+Now, Players is a very generous company that they also gave us a Lifetime Guarantee against chipping or cracking for their special ferrule.
 Can you imagine that?

 It also has a custom turbo lock quick-release joint which makes the entire pool jump cue easy to transport.